awslabs/graphstorm/docs/source/cli/model-training-inference/real-time-inference.rst

   (Default: ``GSF-Model4Realtime``)
 - **-\-log-level**: the level of log.
 Optional values include 'DEBUG', 'INFO', 'WARNING', 'ERROR', and 'CRITICAL'.
 Default is 'INFO'.
+- **-\-vpc-subnet-ids**: Optional list of VPC subnet ids to deploy the endpoint into.
+Needed to deploy the endpoint in the same VPC as e.g. a Neptune Database instance for online inference.
+When provided, you also need to provide ``--vpc-security-group-ids``.
+- **-\-vpc-security-group-ids**: Optional list of security group ids to attach to the endpoint.
+Needed to allow the endpoint to communicate with restricted resources like a Neptune Database instance.
+Needs to be provided together with ``--vpc-subnet-ids``.

 Outputs of this command include the deployed endpoint name based on the value for ``--model-name``, e.g., ``GSF-Model4Realtime-Endpoint-2025-06-04-23-47-11``, and the region based on the value for ``--region``.